Dexters-Minions/website/README.md

 This is the next big thing

-Update readme on seperate branch
+Update made on master on Github before rebase

-Editing on local